Make your own DIY Simmering Scent (Potpourri) to give as a homemade gift for the holidays. Easy and budget friendly Christmas gift idea!

 - Fresh or dried apple slices

 Combine any of the elements listed above for your very own personal simmering scent.
 For one “serving,” measure enough scent mixture to fill one to two cups.
+Note: if you are making the potpourri for yourself, and plan to use it immediately, fresh citrus, cranberries, and apples work beautifully.
+If you plan to package it, it’s best to use dried fruit.

-Directions for simmering:
+Directions for simmering

 Place the scent mixture in a pan or tea kettle on the stove.
 Add enough water to cover the scent mixture.
 (Some items will float.
 That’s what you want.)
 Heat on medium until it begins to slightly boil and then turn the burner as low as it can go.
 Let simmer for 15 to 20 minutes.
-Keep an eye on it and if the water begins to evaporate, just add more.
+Keep an eye on it, and if the water begins to evaporate, just add more.
 Make sure the water never evaporates completely.

 This project is not only a gift to give away, it’s a gift for yourself.
 Sometimes all it takes is a very small thing to trigger a wonderful memory.
 By using simmering holiday scents in your home during the Christmas season, you can begin a family tradition that will last for years.
-Someday, perhaps one of your children or grandchildren will smell cinnamon or citrus and be instantly transported back to your home during the holidays.
+Someday, perhaps one of your children or grandchildren will smell cinnamon or citrus, and be instantly transported back to your home during the holidays.
 What a perfectly lovely thought.